ryahn324/School-Projects/README.md

   <li>ITEC 231</li>
   <li>COSC 109</li>
 </ul>

 These courses had their own requirements.
 They will have separate folders.

-*ITEC 231 site was created from scratch with a code editor* *COSC 109 site was done with Microsoft Expression*
+*ITEC 231 site was created from scratch with a code editor.*
+*COSC 109 site was done with Microsoft Expression.*